ninanina19/Olympic-Analysis-Project-03/README.md

 # Olympic-Analysis-Project-03
-In this part I did analytics using SQL.
-This project following youtube video from the TechTFQ.
-Here is the URL : [Practice Writing SQL Queries](https://www.youtube.com/watch?v=XruOBp7yPXU&t=802s).
+In this project, I performed data analysis using SQL, following a YouTube tutorial from TechTFQ.
+Here is the URL: [Practice Writing SQL Queries](https://www.youtube.com/watch?v=XruOBp7yPXU&t=802s).

-The data used is [120 years of Olympic history](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results) from Kaggle.
-The tools used to process the dataset is **PostgresSQL**.
+The data used is [120 years of Olympic history](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results) from Kaggle, and I used PostgreSQL to process the data.

 ### Problem Statement
 Write SQL query to provide answer of the following questions: